-Set forth below is information, as of April 8, 2022, regarding Messrs.
-D'Alelio and Packer, who are being nominated for election as directors of the Company by the Company's shareholders at the Annual Meeting, as well as information about the Company's other current directors whose terms of office will continue after the Annual Meeting.
-Neither Mr. D'Alelio nor Mr. Packer is being proposed for election pursuant to any agreement or understanding between either Mr. D'Alelio or Mr. Packer, on the one hand, and the Company or any other person or entity, on the other hand.
+Set forth below is information, as of March 24, 2023, regarding Messrs.
+Kaye and Woolridge, who are being nominated for election as directors of the Company by the Company's shareholders at the Annual Meeting, as well as information about the Company's other current directors whose terms of office will continue after the Annual Meeting.
+Neither Mr. Kaye nor Mr. Woolridge is being proposed for election pursuant to any agreement or understanding between either Mr. Kaye or Mr. Woolridge, on the one hand, and the Company or any other person or entity, on the other hand.
+See "Corporate Governance - The Board" beginning on page 20 for more information regarding the composition of the Board.

 The information below includes specific information about each director's experience, qualifications, attributes or skills that led the Board to the conclusion that the individual is qualified to serve on the Board, in light of the Company's business and structure, including the number of companies in the "Fund Complex" overseen by each director.
-"Fund Complex" includes Owl Rock Capital Corporation II ("ORCC II"), Owl Rock Capital Corporation III ("ORCC III"), Owl Rock Capital Corporation III ("ORTCC III"), Owl Rock Capital Corporation III ("ORTCC III"), Owl Rock Technology Finance Corp. ("ORTIC") and Owl Rock Technology Finance Corp.
-II ("ORTF II" and together with the Company, ORCC II, ORCC III, ORCIC, ORTF and ORTIC, the "Owl Rock BDCs").
-Each of the Owl Rock BDCs is advised by the Adviser or an affiliate of the Adviser.
+"Fund Complex" includes the Company, Owl Rock Capital Corporation II ("ORCC II"), Owl Rock Capital Corporation III ("ORCC III"), Owl Rock Capital Corporation III ("ORCC III"), Owl Rock Core Income Corp. ("ORCIC"), Owl Rock Technology Finance Corp. ("ORTF"), Owl Rock Technology Income Corp. ("ORTIC") and Owl Rock Technology Finance Corp.
+II ("ORTC II" and together with the Company, ORCC II, ORCC II, ORCIC, ORTF and ORTIC, the "Owl Rock BDCs").
+Each of the Owl Rock BDCs is advised by Owl Rock Capital Advisors LLC (the "Adviser") or an affiliate of the Adviser.